Vheissu/aurelia-configuration/README.md

 The Aurelia Configuration plugin allows you to configure during the bootstrapping phase.

 ### Changing environment
 The concept of environment configuration exists within this plugin.
-By default the plugin assumes no environment is specified, however you can have different levels of environment config values which you can configure the plugin to look in first.
+By default the plugin assumes assumes development as its environment, however you can have different levels of environment config values which you can configure the plugin to look in first.

 ```javascript
 export function configure(aurelia) {